FeliziusV/SmartPlantPot-Hardware-Side/README.md

 ![breadboard](https://github.com/FeliziusV/SmartPod-Hardware-Side/blob/master/Wiki/images/IMG_1813.jpg)

-### Step 6: Upload the "SmartPod.ino" Script to the Arduino
+### Step 6: Upload the "SmartPlantPod.ino" Script to the Arduino
-The "SmartPod.ino" script in the "Arduino Scripts" folder needs to be uploaded to the Arduino.
+The "SmartPlantPod.ino" script in the "Arduino Scripts" folder needs to be uploaded to the Arduino.
 To do so the "SmartPod.ino" file needs to be opened with the Arduino IDE.
 After this, the Arduino Board and Port need to be configured.
 This has to be done in the "Tools" tab.
 Now the Script can be uploaded to the Arduino.
 After the upload, the script runs on the Arduino.
 To check if the script is able to read the sensor data the build-in Serial Monitor should be executed.

 ### Step 7: Edit the configuration File
-Before executing the "SmartPod.py" script the "SmartPodConfig" file in the Folder "Python Scripts"needs to be edited as followed:
+Before executing the "SmartPlantPod.py" script the "SmartPlantPodConfig" file in the Folder "Python Scripts"needs to be edited as followed:

 * serialId :  depending on on which USB port the Arduino is connect ('/dev/ttyACM1' or '/dev/ttyACM0')
 * plantId : the Id of the plant